github-education-resources/codespaces-project-template-py/README.md

 ## How to deploy

-Now, we are going to deploy our application, we are going to use Azure and Git Hub actions to do this autmomatically!
+Now, we are going to deploy our application using Azure and GitHub actions to do this autmomatically!
 However, we need to configure our services.

 ### Azure Account